-The Medicare HOS Information and Technical Support Telephone Line (1-888-880-0077), and Email Address (hos@hsag.com), are available to provide assistance with report questions and interpretation.
+Medicare HOS Information and Technical Support at hos@hsag.com or (888) 880-0077 is available to assist with report questions and interpretation.
 A full description of the HOS program may be found at www.HOSonline.org.

 Table of Contents